 Pride for Youth is a service and an advocate for lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) young people through age 30.
 Our Adult Sexual Health Program serves LGBTQ individuals through age 45.
 Our mission is to enhance the health, wellness and cultural competency of LGBTQ young people through education, supportive services and youth development.
 We serve New York State’s Nassau County, Suffolk County, and Queens.

 *Registration is not required for any of our programs.
 While you may wish to call ahead to ensure eligibility and confirm activity times, walk-ins are always welcome!

-In 1993, Long Island Crisis Center started Pride for Youth at a time when support and outreach to LGBTQ youth on Long Island was virtually non-existent.
+In 1993, Long Island Crisis Center started Pride for Youth at a time when support and outreach to LGBTQ youth on Long Island were virtually non-existent.
 Pride for Youth has grown to encompass multiple services addressing many of the needs of LGBTQ youth and their families.

 - Pride for Youth created the Coffeehouse program in 1995 – the first suburban coffeehouse for LGBTQ youth in the country.